 Learn how to reach out in complex social environments, and make the communication bubble pop!

 The ‘filter bubble’ is the new default term for social failure, the failure to connect with ‘the other’.
-However as negative as it might sound, it does ring a bell.
-Long before the coming of age of social media, people had a tendency to fence themselves in in a group, whether it be age, religion or dress codes and street culture.
+However, as negative as it might sound, it does ring a bell.
+Long before the coming of age of social media, people had a tendency to fence themselves in a group, whether it be age, religion or dress codes and street culture.
 So how do we infiltrate and crossover the peer-to-peer codes?

-By studying behaviour of the individual in urban and social space we come closer to understand the need for different models to approach society in order to reduce social exclusion.
+By studying the behaviour of the individual in urban and social space we come closer to understand the need for different models to approach society in order to reduce social exclusion.
 Awareness building on the necessity of autonomous thinking of the designer vis-à-vis building different models of economic exchange like doughnut economy, circular economy, blue economy, peer to peer economy, sharing economy etc. and reflect on the perception of people as commodities, whether by corporations or other individuals.

-This summer school course sets out reach the individual behind the ‘façade’.
-By developing tailor made communication concepts for individuals.
+This summer school course sets outreach the individual behind the ‘façade’.
+By developing tailor-made communication concepts for individuals.
 By analysing public space, fictionalize this analysis towards a communication concept by design workshops, and to rapid prototype interventions in public space.

 - The course will focus on the city triangle most associated with cultural diversity and commercial enterprise (institutions, shops, visitors, inhabitants, workers)